 - Lawyers.
 Lawyers, too, are a focus of the investigation.
 Lawyers that helped facilitate the scheme by approving commissions on federal business (i.e. kickbacks under the law) in form of written legal opinions or by way of corporate structuring may find themselves in crossfires.
 Due to a lawyer’s special status in the justice system, investigations against lawyers must go through a complex approval process by the Department of Justice’s headquarters in Washington D.C. (often referred to as “DOJ Main Justice.”)

 - Beneficiaries.
 Finally, undoubtedly at the lower end of the pyramid, there are the Tricare beneficiaries.
 Because the fraud scheme would have been incomplete without the compound requesting patients, Tricare beneficiaries could face felony charges for committing healthcare fraud or misdemeanor charges for committing federal program fraud.
 At a minimum, those beneficiaries that participated (especially those that received money to request compound lotions) are at risk of losing their insurance benefits.

 Our Experience So Far

 Oberheiden & McMurrey, LLP is a boutique healthcare fraud defense law firm with a national practice.
-Clients from across the country—California, New York, South Carolina, Florida, Texas to name just a few— engage us when facing healthcare audits or government investigations.
+Clients from across the country — New York, South Carolina, Florida, Texas to name just a few — engage us when facing healthcare audits or government investigations.
 We know that in times of crisis our clients need fast and efficient representation and our clients know that we are able to provide such help.
-The Firm’s healthcare fraud cases are handled by the following attorneys:
+The Firm’s healthcare fraud cases are handled by experienced attorneys.

 If you feel like you are being audited or investigated or if you simply want to discuss your Tricare exposure, you should speak with one of us immediately to keep things civil.
 All calls are free and confidential.